v-rgrace/Viva/Viva/learning/workday-configure-on-vl.md

   - highpri
   - Tier1
 ms.localizationpriority: medium
-description: Learn how to configure Workday on Viva Learning, the licensing required for the process, and also how to enable Single Sign On (SSO)
+description: Learn how to configure Workday on the Viva Learning tab and the licensing required for the process.
 ---
 # Configure Workday on Viva Learning Admin tab